 Madness is one of the most pervasive themes in Shakespeare’s Hamlet.
 Several of the characters in Hamlet could be considered mad.
 Most notably, Hamlet and Ophelia characterize the idea of madness in this play.
-The madness displayed by each of these characters is driven, in part, by the deaths of their fathers, however they each portray madness in different ways even though their madness is driven by similar origins.
+The madness displayed by each of these characters is driven in part by the deaths of their fathers, however, they each portray it in different ways regardless of the similar origins.
 The madness of each of these characters ultimately ends in tragedy.

 Throughout the play, Hamlet displays many characteristics indicative of madness.
 At the beginning of the play, Hamlet is visited by the ghost of his father.
 Seeing a ghost could indicate that he is already mad.
 His father’s ghost tells him that he was murdered by Claudius, which drives Hamlet to want to seek revenge.
 This causes him to display erratic behavior, indicating that he has become mad with his desire to avenge his father’s death.
 He also becomes quite melancholic over the death and murder of his father and begins to question life as a result.
 While Hamlet feels the need to avenge his father’s death, he also worries that the ghost may actually “be a devil who will betray his soul,” rather than the actual ghost of his father (Frye, 12).
 This makes Hamlet confused as to what he should actually do in response to seeing the ghost and drives him further into madness.

-Hamlet had a chance to kill Claudius early in the play while Claudius was praying, but decided that, if he were killed while praying, that Claudius’s soul would go to Heaven.
+Hamlet had a chance to kill Claudius early in the play while Claudius was praying, but decided that if he were killed while praying, Claudius’s soul would go to Heaven.
 Hamlet decided that a better revenge would be to wait until some other time to kill him to prevent his soul from going to Heaven.
 The longer Hamlet waits to exact his revenge, the further he descends into madness and melancholy.
 A prime example of Hamlet’s melancholic state is his famous “To be, or not to be” monologue in Act 3, Scene 1.
-In this monologue, Hamlet seems to be having an existential crisis as he contemplates the meaning of life and death and whether or not he would be better off to take his own life.
-His madness and melancholy has driven him to the point wanting to commit suicide.
+In this monologue, Hamlet seems to be having an existential crisis as he contemplates the meaning of life and death and whether or not he would be better off taking his own life.
+His madness and melancholy drive him to the point of wanting to commit suicide.

 Hamlet’s madness likely stems from an actual mental illness, most likely a depressive illness.
 Hamlet admits to suffering from melancholy.
 The death of his father only worsened a preexisting condition.
 Throughout the play, Hamlet displays pessimistic thoughts and negativity.
 He is unable to cope with his perceived responsibility to his father and is driven further into a state of depression (Shaw).